oracle-livelabs/goldengate/ggma-for-bigdata/oracle-to-mongodb/oracle-to-mongodb.md

 ![GGMA Login Page](./images/ggma-login-page.png " ")

-3. On welcome pages, a green tick with name ***EXTORA*** indicates extract is up and running on the  Administration Service console.
+3. On welcome pages, a green tick with the name ***EXTORA*** indicates extract is up and running on the  Administration Service console.
         ![GGMA Extract Status](./images/ggma-extract-status.png " ")
 4. Navigate to Distribution Service, to validate the path ***SRC2TGT***.
         ![GGMA Path Status](./images/ggma-path-status.png " ")